bconf-lang/bconf/SPEC.md

     string key""" = "value"
 ```

-Dynamic keys are wrapped in square brackets (`[]`) and use a variable or tagged value that resolves to a string.
-If the variable or tagged value cannot be resolved to a string, it is invalid.
+Dynamic keys are wrapped in square brackets (`[]`) and use a variable or tag that resolves to a string.
+If the variable or tag cannot be resolved to a string, it is invalid.

 ```bconf
 $variable = "bar"